Dorinel Munteanu: Return to Oțelul Galați

 In July 2021, Munteanu returned to Oțelul Galați, then in the third league, helping them earn promotion to the second at the end of his first season at the club.
 In the following season, he managed another promotion, helping the club return to the first league after eight years.
 His next performance was reaching the 2024 Cupa României final which was lost at the penalty shoot-out to Corvinul Hunedoara.

 Munteanu left Oțelul in December 2024, citing the club's financial problems as the reason.

-Sepsi OSK
+Sepsi OSK and Hermannstadt

 On 18 March 2025, Munteanu was presented as the head coach of Sepsi OSK.
 However, in late April he was dismissed following four losses and one draw in the five games he was in charge.

+In December 2025, Munteanu was employed by Hermannstadt as a replacement for Marius Măldărășanu.
+After failing to save the team from relegation at the end of the 2025–26 season, he left the club.

 Personal life

+In 1994, Munteanu was named Honorary Citizen of Bucharest.

 Sports commentator Ilie Dobre wrote a book about him titled Dorinel Munteanu - metronomul de la mijlocul terenului (Dorinel Munteanu - the metronome in the midfield), which was released in 2001.